OpenISS/OpenISS/README.md

 *Open Illimitable Space System*

-OpenISS is inspired by its counterparts of ISS and ISSv2, but being built from scratch using C and C++ and open-source libraries and toolkits for sensors and creative coding.
+OpenISS is inspired by the development of ISSv1, ISSv2, and MultiCamTk++, but is being built from scratch using C and C++ and similar or same open-source libraries and toolkits for sensors and creative coding.
 Various wrappers are being developed.
-See background on the original ISS below.
+See background on the inspirational ISS below.
+OpenISS API is likewise for the first time made it possble to access Kinect 1 and 2 as well as OpenCV as REST and SOAP services for creative near-realtime online broadcasting.
+OpenISS is poised to be the core replacement for ISSv2's pipeline.
+It also serves as an educational tool for graduate and undergraduate students in computer vision, computation arts, pattern recognition, AI, machine learning, and game development.
+It is designed to be portable.

+OpenISS component development began in 2016 in C.

 ## Contributors ##